newchuyalong/libgdx-learning/Material-and-environment.md

 The Environment class extends the Attributes class, see below for more information about Attributes.

+### Lights ###

+Since version 1.5.7 lights are moved to attributes, which means that you can attach a light to either an environment or a material.
+Adding a light to an environment can still be done using the [`environment.add(light)`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/Environment.html#add-com.badlogic.gdx.graphics.g3d.environment.BaseLight-) method.
+However, you can also use the `DirectionalLightsAttribute`, `PointLightsAttribute` and `SpotLightsAttribute` attributes (see below).
+Each of these attributes has an array which you can use to attach one or more lights to it.
+Note however that you typically can only use one of both.
+If you add a light to the `PointLightsAttribute` of the environment and then add another light to the `PointLightsAttribute` of the material, then the `DefaultShader` will ignore the point light(s) added to the environment.
+Lights are always used by reference.

+Lights should be sorted by importance.
+Usually this means that lights should be sorted on distance.
+The `DefaultShader` for example by default [(configurable)](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/shaders/DefaultShader.Config.html#numPointLights) only uses the first five point lights for shader lighting.
+Any remaining lights will be added to an ambient cubemap which is much less accurate.

 ## Attributes ##

 Both the Environment and Material classes extend the Attributes the class.
 Most commonly, the Attributes class is used to specify uniform values.
 For example a TextureAttribute can be used to specify an uniform to bound for a shader.
 However, attributes don't have to be uniforms, for example DepthTestAttribute is used to alter the opengl state and doesn't set an uniform.